Ronald McDonald House: Australia

 The first Ronald McDonald House in Australia was opened in Camperdown, New South Wales, in 1981.
 The number of Houses has since grown to 18.
-The program has since helped 100,000 families and houses up to 260 families per night.
 Each House is attached to a major children's or women's hospital.
 Each House has an independent board that manages its own day-to-day funding.

-The Ronald McDonald's Learning Program (Australia only) was formed in 1997 to help children who had suffered minor illness and returned to school.
-Its stated mission is to provide "educational support" to these children who have fallen behind in their education.
-It is the only program of its kind in Australia.
-The program now works with over 1,000 students each week.
-It was first piloted in 1997 by Tracey Webster.

-The Ronald McDonald's Learning Program supplies students with a cognitive and educational assessment by an educational psychologist, 40 hours of individual tutoring by a qualified teacher and 10 sessions of speech or occupational therapy, if required.

-Other RMHC Australia activities include Family Rooms in fourteen hospitals.
-RMHC Australia also operates Family Retreats that enable families of sick children to take a holiday for a week.
+Other Ronald McDonald House Australia activities include Family Rooms in fourteen hospitals.
+Ronald McDonald House Australia also operates Family Retreats that enable families of sick children to take a holiday for a week.

 The Charlie Bell Scholarship Program is named after the first Australian Global McDonald's Corporation CEO.
 The program provides financial assistance in the form of 11 one-off scholarships a year.
 It assists with expenses related to vocational or tertiary education for children who have been seriously ill.

-The Ronald McDonald Care Mobile is a partnership between RMHC Australia and Royal Far West.
+The Ronald McDonald Care Mobile is a partnership between Ronald McDonald House Australia and Royal Far West.
 It is based in Orange in regional New South Wales and travels throughout rural and remote New South Wales.

-Ronald McDonald House Charity Australia is also the major private donor to cord blood banks in Australia, providing a 10-year $A1 million commitment.
+Ronald McDonald House Charity Australia is also the major private donor to cord blood banks in Australia, providing a 10-year A$1 million commitment.